 - Import of used motorcycles is strictly prohibited.

 - Import of used cars is strictly prohibited, except the following exceptions:

 - Returning citizens that have stayed abroad for over 12 months.

 - All duties nd taxes apply (27%)

 - Foreign diplomats and international officials can import automobiles duty and tax free.

 - Chilean diplomats:

 - Have the option of a monetary compensation if they do not import a vehicle.

-- May import a new car as long as all duties and taxes are paid.
+- Also may import a new car as long as the owner of the goods pays all duties and taxes.